hashicorp/terraform-provider-azurerm/website/docs/r/managed_lustre_file_system.html.markdown

 -> **NOTE:** Removing `key_encryption_key` forces a new resource to be created.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Azure Machine Learning File System.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Azure Managed Lustre File System.

 ---